jagaad/minicourse-php-webscraping/README.md

 - `cd php-basics`: Change the directory to the passed one, in this case `php-basics`
 - `clear`: Clear the visible commands in the terminal

-Check out this page to learn more about Basic UNIX commands: http://mally.stanford.edu/~sr/computing/basic-unix.html
+Check out the [Basic UNIX commands by Stanford](http://mally.stanford.edu/~sr/computing/basic-unix.html) to learn more.

 ## PHP References